Ja, vi elsker dette landet: Nazi occupation

 During World War II, the anthem was used both by the Norwegian resistance and the Nazi collaborators, the latter mainly for propaganda reasons.
 Eventually, the German occupiers officially forbade any use of the anthem.

 Urdu translation

-In May 2006, the multicultural newspaper Utrop proposed that the national anthem be translated into Urdu, the native language of one of the most numerous group of recent immigrants to Norway.
+In May 2006, the multicultural newspaper Utrop proposed that the national anthem be translated into Urdu, the native language of one of the most numerous groups of recent immigrants to Norway.
 The editor's idea was that people from other ethnic groups should be able to honour their adopted country with devotion, even if they were not fluent in Norwegian.
 This proposal was referred to by other more widely read papers, and a member of the Storting called the proposal "integration in reverse".
 One proponent of translating the anthem received batches of hate mail calling her a traitor and threatening her with decapitation.